 Lately I've heard from various friends and relatives that they just want Jesus to return, like, right this minute.
-Or they long to (quite frankly) just die and go to Heaven.
-Hmm.
+Or they long to (frankly) just die and go to Heaven.

-They say they are tired.
-Tired of the way our Country is going, tired of feeling ill, tired of the way their family and friends act, tired of living the same ol' way, themselves.
+They say they're tired.
+Tired of the way our Country is going and of feeling ill and the way their family and friends act, tired of living the same ol' way, themselves.
 Tired, and afraid, too.